IBM/data-prep-kit/transforms/code/issues/python/README.md

 Filter gitHub issues based on comments, description, and authors.
 This originally comes from [bigcode issues filter](https://raw.githubusercontent.com/bigcode-project/bigcode-dataset/main/preprocessing/filtering_issues.py).

+Each table record correspond to a single github issue.
+Each input table record is expected to have a column that holds all the events related to each github issue as structure array.
+Each event should have following fields:
+- description (issue-level text, in other word, body of text when opening an issue)
+- comment (reply to the parent issue or one of its comments)
+- author (the name of author who writes description or comment)

 ## Configuration and command line Options

 The set of dictionary keys holding [IssuesTransform](src/issues_transform_python.py)